Lexington Bicycle Accident Lawyer

 It is estimated that up to 85 percent of head injuries can be prevented

-through proper usage of certain-approved helmets that fit properly.
+through the proper usage of certain-approved helmets that fit properly.

 Safe Kids USA: